# Demonstrates the process of training a YOLO-based object detector in DPP. # import deepplantphenomics as dpp model = dpp.ObjectDetectionModel(debug=True, save_checkpoints=False, report_rate=20) # Setup and hyperparameters model.set_image_dimensions(448, 448, 3) model.set_resize_images(False) model

 Loaders with automatic conversion to YOLO labels include:

-load_ippn_tray_dataset_from_directory(dirname): Load IPPN tray images and labels and convert labels to YOLO format.
+load_ippn_tray_dataset_from_directory(dirname): Load IPPN tray images and labels and convert the labels to YOLO format.

-load_pascal_voc_labels_from_directory(dirname): Load Pascal VOC labels from a directory of XML files and convert them to YOLO format, then load in images with
+load_pascal_voc_labels_from_directory(dirname): Load Pascal VOC labels from a directory of XML files and convert them to YOLO format.
+Images should then be loaded with

 load_images_from_list(files).
 See the documentation for